Spatio-Temporal Log-Gaussian Cox-Hawkes Processes with Inhibition and Excitation for Stochastic Star Formation: Classical SSPSF Model and Its Point-Process Interpretation

 In this work, we focus mainly on the classical Stochastic Self-Propagating Star Formation (SSPSF) model introduced by \citet{gerola1978stochastic}.
-This model represents a galactic disk as a two-dimensional array of concentric rings, each subdivided azimuthally into equal-area cells simulated regions in the galaxy where the star can be born.
+This model represents a galactic disk as a two-dimensional array of concentric rings, each subdivided azimuthally into equal-area cells, which represent regions of the galaxy where stars can form.
 The disk rotates differentially according to a prescribed rotation curve, such that the set of nearest neighbours of a given cell changes over time as the rings shear past one another.
 Each cell of the disk can contain at most one star at a given time step, where a star refers to a star-forming region such as a young stellar cluster that is capable of producing massive stars that can trigger further star formation in surrounding regions.
 A supernova denotes a cell whose massive stars produce feedback strong enough to initiate star formation in its surrounding cells.

-This discrete, probabilistic stochastic star formation framework couples local star formation propagation to the global galaxy disk, generating persistent spiral structure without invoking any preimposed density wave.
-The model evolves according to the following rules: \begin{enumerate} \item Initialization of the model: randomly assign $K$ cells with stars before simulation.
+This discrete, probabilistic stochastic star formation framework couples local star formation propagation to the global galaxy disk, generating persistent spiral structure without invoking any density wave.
+The model evolves according to the following rules: \begin{enumerate} \item Initialisation of the model: randomly assign $K$ cells with stars before simulation.
 Every star becomes a supernova in the very next time step after it is formed. \item Triggered star: If a cell has at least one surrounding supernova cell, it can form a star with a triggered probability ($0 \leq P_{t} \leq 1$) , unless it is within a recovery period $t_{r}$ following recent star formation.